udacity/mentor-onboarding-and-style-guide/README.md

 # Markdown Style Guide
-Refrer to the [best practices](https://www.markdownguide.org/basic-syntax/) for writing standard markdown content.
+Refer to the [best practices](https://www.markdownguide.org/basic-syntax/) for writing standard markdown content.
 In addition, follow the guidelines specific to Udacity's content development tool outlined below.

 ## Headings
 - Use heading elements to provide a hierarchical structure on a web page.
 Do not use headings for formatting purposes.